opalthailand/ckanext-cdp/README.md

 ## Usage

 Once installed and configured, the extension adds a new field called `data_cdp` to your CKAN datasets.
-Users can select whether they consent to send their dataset to a CDP project.
+Users can select whether they consent to send their dataset to the CDP project.
 Based on the selection, the extension will automatically grant or revoke editor privileges for a predefined user (`user2`), ensuring that collaborator rights are managed seamlessly.